tomlqc/identify-contrails/notebooks-saved/README.md

 Reference: https://nbconvert.readthedocs.io/en/latest/usage.html#notebook-and-preprocessors

-## How to get these notebook dumps
+## How to get notebook text dumps in Kaggle

 First in the browser: